KYLZ (FM)

 KYLZ (101.3 MHz) is a commercial FM radio station in Albuquerque, New Mexico.
 It is owned by Vanguard Media and airs an urban contemporary radio format mixed with some recent hits, branded as "The Hustle 101.3".
 The radio studios are in Northeast Albuquerque (a mile north of Central Avenue).

 KYLZ has an effective radiated power (ERP) of 3,700 watts.
-The transmitter is on 140th Street SW at Central Avenue SW (U.S. Route 66) near Interstate 40 in Albuequerque.
+The transmitter is on 140th Street SW at Central Avenue SW (U.S. Route 66) near Interstate 40 in Albuquerque.

 Programming

 KYLZ features hip-hop hits mostly from the 1990s and 2000s with a few recent hits.
 It often promotes itself as "hip-hop without the pop", emphasizing the absence of dance-pop or R&B hits often heard on other rhythmic contemporary stations.
 Mornings feature the "Rise and Grind" show.
 Afternoons (12pm-3pm) feature the "Midday Mayhem" with local comedians Robert "Buck D" Gipson and Tyler “Intern Ty” Lovely.
 From 4-7pm is the "Shut up and Talk Radio/TV" program.
 The station also hosts a local rap battle called "Thursday Throwdown" where local hip-hop artists can compete for airplay.